grange85/ahfow-www/_posts/2021/2021-01-22-video-dean-and-britta-lockdown-may-2020.md

 I hope they don't mind me popping it on YouTube!

-{% aavid "HstSw62q1tc" "Dean & Britta - Bobby Peru / The Sun Is Still Sunny (Echo Park, May 2020)" %}
+{% ahfowvideo "HstSw62q1tc" "Dean & Britta - Bobby Peru / The Sun Is Still Sunny (Echo Park, May 2020)" %}

 _I have to say that one of my fave things of the lockdown livestreams has been watching Dean & Britta trying to switch off :)_